dusmel/hadadus.me/src/content/experience/exuus.md

 ---
-title: Senior software engineer/ Head of engineering.
+title: Senior software engineer/ Head of engineering - Exuus
 link: Exuus/Save [getsave.io]
 date: March 2020 - September 2023
 description:
+  - Lead the engineering team.
-  - Created a cli app for automating devops related processes ( deploying ), making  dev experience less frustrating
+  - Created a cli app for automating devops related processes, making  dev experience more enjoyable.
   - Worked on the major revamping of both the dashboard and mobile app.
-  - Helped to create a dedicated company-wide documentation on notion, prior to that documents were kept on Google Drive without a proper way of finding things.
-I worked on a set of template that would accommodate all the teams not just the engineering team.
+  - Helped to create a dedicated company-wide documentation on notion, that came to be used by all the teams not just the engineering team.
 Also worked on a guideline that streamlined all in-house processes.
 ps: Hello this worthy to be highlighted
 tags:
   - Node/express